-- Cooperative Economics (Ujamaa): Remember to support black businesses and support one another.
+- Cooperative economics (Ujamaa): Remember to support black businesses, and one another.
 Choose a black-owned business for tonight’s meal.

 - Purpose (Nia): This is a great time to focus on community and outreach.
 Consider inviting neighbors and serving baked treats, coffee, and tea, or baking a loaf of bread for a friend who could use a pick-me-up.

 - Creativity (Kuumba): This is often the most exciting day.
 It’s all about color, music, eating, and dance.